maexeler/todo-react/doc/gui_with_basic_data.md

 const todoList: ITodo[] = [
     {
         "id": 4,
-        "tittle": "Do this",
+        "title": "Do this",
         "completed": false
     },
     {
         "id": 3,
-        "tittle": "Do that",
+        "title": "Do that",
         "completed": true
     },
     {
         "id": 2,
-        "tittle": "Do it again Sam",
+        "title": "Do it again Sam",
         "completed": false
     },
     {
         "id": 1,
-        "tittle": "This is very detailed ToDo that says we should do it again and again and again", "completed": true
+        "title": "This is very detailed ToDo that says we should do it again and again and again", "completed": true
     },
     {
-        "tittle": "This is not a love song", "completed": true,
+        "title": "This is not a love song", "completed": true,
         "id": 5
     }